O’Hares Creek Lookout in Dharawal National Park

 Waterfall Way (highlights and itineraries)

-The Waterfall Way is a 185 km scenic drive between Coffs Harbour and Armidale, passing through New England and Dorrigo national parks, with numerous impressive waterfalls to discover.
+The Waterfall Way is a 185 km long scenic drive between Coffs Harbour and Armidale, passing through New England and Dorrigo national parks, with numerous impressive waterfalls to discover.

 Read more